alabou/NMOS-MatroxOnly/NMOS With IPMX.md

 As per [section 4.3](https://datatracker.ietf.org/doc/html/rfc9134#section-4.3) the RTP Payload Header is defined as the first 4 byte of the RTP Payload.
 Those byte MUST NOT be encrypted.

 #### RFC 3640 (audio/mpeg4-generic)
 As per [section 3.3.6](https://www.rfc-editor.org/rfc/rfc3640.html#section-3.3.6) and by the requirements of [NMOS With AAC](https://github.com/alabou/NMOS-MatroxOnly/blob/main/NMOS%20With%20AAC.md) that supports only the `hbr` mode, the first bytes of the RTP Payload defined as the AU Header section correspond to the RFC 8088 definition of RTP Paylaod Header and MUST NOT be encrypted.
-The size of the RTP Payload Header depends on the number of access units that are part of the RTP Payload.
+The RTP Payload Header is then defined as the first 2 + (2 * frames) byte of the RTP Payload.
+The size of the RTP Payload Header depends on the number of access units (AAC frames) that are part of the RTP Payload.

 #### RFC 6416 (audio/MP4A-LATM)
 As per [section 6.1](https://datatracker.ietf.org/doc/html/rfc6416#section-6.1) there is no RTP Payload Header defined.
 The complete RTP Payload MUST be encrypted.